 - Shoulder dislocation.
 A dislocated shoulder is extremely painful.
 It may require immediate intervention to set the shoulder, or surgery to pin the joint back in place.

 - Knee injuries.
 Twisting sideways in a fall could damage the ligaments in the leg and make it impossible to bend the knee.
 If victims fall onto their knees, the impact could fracture or dislocate the kneecap.

 - Sprained ankles or wrists.
 The instinct to “break” a fall by extending the arms is a common cause of sprained or broken wrists.
 People who “catch” their foot on a tripping hazard can overextend the joint, resulting in a sprained ankle.

 - Extended healing times.
 No matter what injuries occur in a fall, older people will commonly take longer to heal than a younger person with the same injuries.

 - Loss of independence.
 Victims who are unable to recover fully from a fall may be forced to enter a nursing home.
 At this point, you may want to or need to look towards Long-Term Medicaid to help pay for your stay.
 A good elder law attorney may be able to help you protect assets in this event.

 You should not have to worry about paying for an attorney on top of worrying about your injury recovery.
 At DeLoach, Hofstra & Cavonis, PA, you are not responsible for any of our fees or costs unless we recover damages.
-If you or someone you love has been involved in a serious accident, our slip and fall attorneys will aggressively pursue your claim and cover any fees until you get you the compensation you deserve.
+If you or someone you love has been involved in a serious accident, I will aggressively pursue your claim and cover any fees until you get the compensation you deserve.
 Simply fill out the quick contact form on this page to get answers to your questions.